Stephanie offers her readers tips on how to print their own wedding program fans, saving them time and money in the

 - Glue or Other Adhesive (Paper glue recommended)

-Ensure that the paper weight is not too heavy if you are printing at home; most printers can handle 80-100 pound cover weight.
+Ensure that the paper weight is not too heavy if you are printing at home; most printers can handle 80-pound to 100-pound cover weight.
 Staples, Kinkos, and Office Max also offer great printing options and quality prices.

 There are lots of brands of cardstock out there and just as many finishes, but we recommend ordering sample sheets of various kinds to ensure your printer works well with them.
 If you have an older printer, we recommend sticking with lower-end cover weights and smooth finishes.